LENS: A Learnable Evaluation Metric for Text Simplification: Conclusion

 \section{Conclusion}

-In this work, we introduce \metricname, the first supervised automatic metric for text simplification.
-We empirically show that \metricname~exists higher human correlation than other automatic metrics.
-Along with the metric, we introduce \frameworkname~framework, which allows annotators to evaluate multiple systems' outputs at once in a list-wise manner.
-Using this approach, we create \datasetnameFirst, which is used to train \metricname, and \datasetnameSecond, which can serve as a new benchmark for text simplification.
-We believe that our metric, data, and framework will facilitate future research in text simplification evaluation.
+We introduce \metricname, the first supervised automatic metric for text simplification.
+We show that \metricname~exhibits higher human correlation than other automatic metrics.
+We also introduce \frameworkname~framework, which allows annotators to evaluate multiple systems' outputs at once in a list-wise manner.
+Using it, we create \datasetnameFirst~to train \metricname, and \datasetnameSecond~as a new metric evaluation benchmark for text simplification.
+We hope our metric, data, and framework will facilitate future research in text simplification evaluation.